GabriellJacinto/Software-Engineering-Curriculum/README.md

 # Software-Engineering-Curriculum
-Projects' code for the FCC curriculum
+Projects' code for the FCC curriculum test